 TTM: trailing 12 months

-There are currently 3.4 million Himax Technologies shares held short by investors – that's known as Himax Technologies's "short interest".
-This figure is 1.2% up from 3.4 million last month.
+There are currently 12.4 million Himax Technologies shares held short by investors – that's known as Himax Technologies's "short interest".
+This figure is 2.8% down from 12.7 million last month.

 There are a few different ways that this level of interest in shorting Himax Technologies shares can be evaluated.

-Himax Technologies's "short interest ratio" (SIR) is the quantity of Himax Technologies shares currently shorted divided by the average quantity of Himax Technologies shares traded daily (recently around 671414.67710372).
-Himax Technologies's SIR currently stands at 5.11.
-In other words for every 100,000 Himax Technologies shares traded daily on the market, roughly 5110 shares are currently held short.
+Himax Technologies's "short interest ratio" (SIR) is the quantity of Himax Technologies shares currently shorted divided by the average quantity of Himax Technologies shares traded daily (recently around 4.2 million).
+Himax Technologies's SIR currently stands at 2.94.
+In other words for every 100,000 Himax Technologies shares traded daily on the market, roughly 2940 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Himax Technologies.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Himax Technologies.

 Find out more about how you can short Himax Technologies stock.